The Psychology of Dieting: How to Stay Motivated for the Long Haul

 Create Environment-Based Triggers

-- Keeping tempting foods out of sight (or out of your home entirely)
+• Keep tempting foods out of sight—or out of your home.

-- Setting out your workout clothes the night before
+• Set out workout clothes the night before.

 Practice the 10-Minute Rule